Ulaanbaatar: Pollution

 Air pollution is a serious problem in Ulaanbaatar, especially in winter.
 Concentrations of certain types of particulates (PM10 and PM2.5) regularly exceed World Health Organization recommended maximum levels by more than a dozen times.
 They also exceed the concentrations measured in northern Chinese industrial cities.
 During the winter months, smoke regularly obscures vision, and even led to problems with air traffic at the former airport.

 Sources of the pollution are mainly the simple stoves used for heating and cooking in the city's ger districts, but also the local coal-fueled power plants.
+Almost half of the city’s population lives in ger districts.

 The problem is compounded by Ulaanbaatar's location in a valley between relatively high mountains, which shield the city from the winter winds and thus obstruct air circulation.